Peterhead Lifeboat Station: History

 A boathouse was constructed on the eastern side of South Harbour, at the end of Castle street, next to the Coastguard Station, at a cost of £120.

-The lifeboat station was rebuilt and enlarged in 1900, but in 1908, it was decided to remove the slipway, and the lifeboat was moored afloat.
+The lifeboat station was rebuilt and enlarged in 1900, but in 1908, the slipway was removed, and the lifeboat was moored afloat.

 In 1911, it was decided to open a No.2 station, and place an additional lifeboat at Peterhead.
 A site was chosen on the western side of South Harbour, off Lodge Walk / Merchants Quay.
 Five tenement houses were purchased at a cost of £445 in order to acquire the site.
 A boathouse with slipway was estimated to cost £2000, which was completed in 1912.
 The 43-foot Watson-class non-self-righting motor lifeboat Alexander Tulloch (ON 622) was placed on station.

 On 26 December 1914, a former fishing trawler, which had been requisitioned by the Royal Navy as a minesweeper, HMS Tom Tit (H35), was wrecked on the Horseback Rock at Peterhead, during a full south-south-easterly gale.
 The Peterhead No.2 lifeboat Alexander Tulloch was launched to the rescue, but was capsized and wrecked.
 Three of the lifeboat crew were lost.
 The crew of the Tom Tit were rescued by the Rocket Brigade.
 Lifeboatman Charles Cameron died some years later of illness, aggravated by the exposure and injuries suffered in 1914.

 The Russian steamship Kiev ran aground on Rattray Head on 26 October 1916, on passage from Arkhangelsk (Archangel) to Leith with 69 crew and 22 passengers.
 The Peterhead lifeboat John Ryburn (ON 565) arrived to the wreck, but couldn't get alongside.
 Seven or eight people were lost off the Kiev, but 60 people were rescued one by one, being pulled through the water by line to the lifeboat.
 A further 14 were found in the ships boat, and towed to shore.
 Another 10 people were rescued by other means. £550 was gifted to the RNLI by the Russian Volunteer Fleet, in recognition of the service to SS Kiev.
 James and William Cameron received the Carnegie Hero Fund award, with James also receiving the RNLI Silver Medal.

 In 1928, the 37-foot pulling and sailing lifeboat George Pickard (ON 400) was withdrawn, and the No.1 station was closed.
 The lifeboat had been on station for 31 years.
 By this time, there had been a motor-powered lifeboat at the No.2 station for 16 years.
 George Pickard (ON 400) was sold out of service, and spent many years as a yacht, until finally being broken up in 2007.
 From 1928, the No.2 station became the primary station.